abyrate/colorist/README.md

 > Short hex code is supported (#001122, #012, #00112233, #0123)

+> List of names colors you can see [here](https://github.com/abyrate/colorist/blob/master/src/Models/Name.php#L26)

 ## In the plans
 - HSL (HSLA)
 - HSV (HSVA)